ColOfAbRiX/python-autolibs/README.md

 - Simplified command lines to run Ansible, just specify the target and the playbook
 - Command line autocompletion for the tools that search on the Ansible code
 - Powerful and clean YAML-based dynamic inventory
+  - Support for plug-in inventories
   - Clean directory structure to manage different scenarios
   - Management of only one or multiple environments
+  - Support for the two Ansible recommended [directory structures][1]
 - Centralized configuration file for all the tools
 - Security checks for sensitive files (git hooks, file system permissions)
 - Using GIT on your project is the foundation of the tools